corelight/zeekjs/README.md

 ## Documentation

-To build online documentation for ZeekJS, change into the `docs` directory and run `make html` if sphinx/jsdoc is available locally, or `make container-html` to use Docker.
+To build online documentation for ZeekJS, change into the `docs` directory and run `make html` if sphinx/jsdoc is available locally, or run `make container-html` to use a Docker container.

+The [API documentation](https://zeekjs.readthedocs.io/en/latest/#api-reference) is also available on Read the Docs.

-The existing [tests](./tests) are a good source of documentation and there are a few [examples](./examples), too.
+The existing [tests](./tests) are a source of documentation, too, and there are a few [examples](./examples) in the repository as well.